olaf-ys/Spark-NLP-on-Yelp-Dataset/README.md

 **4. Sentiment Analysis**\
 Precise sentiment analysis plays a crucial part in helping business refining their services.
 However, it is quite a challenge to train a well functional deep learning model from strach since we have 7 million reviews and limited computational power as well as hardware.
 Therefore, using a pre-trained model is a commercial and feasible resoluation.

 The pre-trained model I picked was 'sentimentdl_use_imdb' from Spark NLP.
 It is trained on classifying IMDB reviews in negative, positive, and neutral categories using `Universal Sentence Encoder`.
-Reason for choosing this model is because the length and tone of IBDM reviews are very similar to Yelp reviews
+Reason for choosing this model is because the length and tone of IBDM reviews are very similar to Yelp reviews.
+After applying the pre-trained model, I created the following visualizations: